 Bay Pines Center’s remote location in Michigan’s Upper Peninsula creates an environment of isolation, both geographically and institutionally.
 This isolation has made oversight difficult, allowing serious sexual misconduct to go unchecked.
 Unlike facilities in urban areas, Bay Pines is far from most families, attorneys, and watchdog organizations.
 As a result, many survivors of abuse at Bay Pines felt completely cut off from help and support when the abuse occurred.

-In addition, the facility’s dual purpose as both a detention center and treatment facility has blurred lines of accountability.
+In addition, the facility’s dual purpose as both a detention center and a treatment facility has blurred lines of accountability.
 Therapeutic language has sometimes been used to excuse or downplay abusive behavior by staff, who often hold both custodial and counseling roles.
 This confusing and inconsistent environment further undermines the safety and psychological well-being of juveniles held there.

 So it is no surprise that many reports have specifically flagged Bay Pines in Escanaba as a high-risk facility within the state’s troubled juvenile justice system.
 Advocates for juvenile justice reform have pointed to Upper Peninsula prisons and detention centers like Bay Pines as examples of why Michigan desperately needs stronger oversight and more accountability when it comes to youth incarceration.